Life: AD c. 224 – 283

 However, had Probus enjoyed respect among the senate, Carus though did think it wise to see to his predecessor’s deification.

-Then Carus saw to establishing his dynasty.
+Then Carus saw to establish his dynasty.
 He possessed two adult sons, Carinus and Numerian.
-Both were elevated the rank of Caesar (junior emperor).
+Both were elevated to the rank of Caesar (junior emperor).
 But these elevations appear to have been arranged without Carus even visiting Rome.

 News soon reached him that the Sarmatians and the Quadi had crossed the Danube and invaded Pannonia.
 Carus, together with his son Numerian, moved into Pannonia and there decisively defeated the barbarians, some reports telling of as many as sixteen thousand barbarian casualties, and twenty thousand prisoners taken.

 In the winter of AD 282/3 Carus then set out for Persia, accompanied once again by his son Numerian, announcing that he sought to achieve the re-conquest of Mesopotamia planned by Probus.

 The time seemed right, as the Persian king Bahram II was engaged in a civil war against his brother Homizd.